The Best Programs for First Time Homebuyers

 This program was designed by the US Department of Housing and Urban Development (HUD) for the individuals working in public welfare sectors.
 This includes firefighters, public servants, teachers, police officers, and medical technicians.

 Under this program, you can secure a discount up to half the total price in designated “revitalization areas” with a low down payment and no application fees.
-The only constraint is that you’re is obligated to live in the home for at least 36 months.
+The only constraint includes living in the home for at least 36 months.

-These programs for first-time homebuyers help many people across the country to lessen the monetary burden while making a secure investment in homeownership.
+These programs for first-time homebuyers help many people across the country.
+They lessen the monetary burden while making a secure investment in homeownership.
 To learn more about which program is right for you, speak with a certified loan consultant at Galaxy Lending Group.
 They will help you find the right loan for your home needs.